moa-mel/moa-mel/README.md

 - 👯 I’m looking to collaborate on Frontend development
 - 📫 How to reach me: olaitanmaryakano@gmail.com
 - ⚡ Fun fact: I'm a frontend developer and an aspiring IOS/android devloper --> I'm a frontend developer using React and Next js.
-You can check out some of my project and kindly give it a star